top of page

 The proposed Weber County Inland Port Project Areas represent an untenable trend in which environmental and public health issues are overridden by the lure of economic development.

-The Weber County project, should it reach its intended dimensions, would expand over an astounding 8966 acres of land and wetlands adjacent to the Great Salt Lake (see map below).
+The Weber County project, should it reach its intended dimensions, would expand over 9,000 acres of land and wetlands adjacent to the Great Salt Lake (see map below).

 A project of this magnitude and in this location—between the Harold S. Crane Waterfowl Management Area and the Ogden Bay Waterfowl Management Area—will cause tremendous harm.